kfahn22/L-System-Pattern-Generator/Rule-set-examples/rounded-star.md

   }
 ```

-I have increased the scale to 1.05, decreased the alpha, and set level to 6 for most of these images.
+I have increased the scale to 1.15, set the alpha fairly low, and set level to 6 for most of these images.

 ## 🌄 Gallery